Stalking: Germany

 Dressing, Kuehner and Gass conducted a representative survey in Mannheim, a middle-sized German city, and reported a lifetime prevalence of having been stalked of almost 12%.

 India

 In India, a stalking case is reported every 55 minutes.
-In many cases, women do not report stalking to a family member or police as the women themselves will be blamed.
+Most cases are not reported as they are not considered criminal enough.

 United States

 Tjaden and Thoennes reported a lifetime prevalence (being stalked) of 8% in females and 2% in males (depending on how strict the definition) in the National Violence Against Women Survey.

 Laws on harassment and stalking

 Australia

 Every Australian state enacted laws prohibiting stalking during the 1990s, with Queensland being the first state to do so in 1994.
 The laws vary slightly from state to state, with Queensland's laws having the broadest scope, and South Australian laws the most restrictive.
 Punishments vary from a maximum of 10 years imprisonment in some states, to a fine for the lowest severity of stalking in others.
 Australian anti-stalking laws have some notable features.
 Unlike many US jurisdictions they do not require the victim to have felt fear or distress as a result of the behaviour, only that a reasonable person would have felt this way.
 In some states, the anti-stalking laws operate extra-territorially, meaning that an individual can be charged with stalking if either they or the victim are in the relevant state.
 Most Australian states provide the option of a restraining order in cases of stalking, breach of which is punishable as a criminal offence.
 There has been relatively little research into Australian court outcomes in stalking cases, although Freckelton (2001) found that in the state of Victoria, most stalkers received fines or community based dispositions.